tysonthomas9/tysonthomas9.github.io/source/projects/index.md

 ### Smart Marketing Tribe - 2016
 <p style="text-align: justify">
 An education tool for digital marketing users developed for a client.
-Its a hybrid application built on Ionic 2, using firebase as data store.
+Its a hybrid application built on Ionic 2, using firebase as the data store.
 </p>

 [Android App](https://play.google.com/store/apps/details?id=com.ionicframework.emailauthfirebasesdk526086)